NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 {{<Aside type="note" header="Notes">}}
 - Your rate limiting rule must not match the redirect URL you included in the custom HTML page for `429` errors.
-- To protect from denial-of-service (DoS) attacks, the page for the redirect should only include resources cached by Cloudflare.
+- To protect from denial-of-service (DoS) attacks, the page for the redirect should only include resources cached by Khulnasoft.
 {{</Aside>}}

 ___